Home > Cruises > New Zealand Cruises > Australia & New Zealand

 Overview

 Gain deep insight into the native and European cultures of Australia and New Zealand.
-Hear about Sydney’s and Hobart’s penal past from a descendant of Australia’s first settlers.
-Admire the Victorian treasures of Dunedin, the fragrant English gardens of Christchurch and Wellington and the art deco glories of Napier.
-Enjoy the earthy sounds of the didgeridoo and the thrilling dances of the Māori.
-Only Viking brings you this close to the 'Land Down Under.'
+Learn about Australia’s penal past from a descendant of its first settlers.
+Admire the Victorian treasures of Dunedin, the fragrant English gardens of Christchurch and the art deco glories of Napier.
+Enjoy the sounds of the didgeridoo from Indigenous Australians and watch the captivating dances of the Māori, as Viking immerses you in the cultures of the southern lands.

 Itinerary

-Embark your ship and settle into your stateroom.
-Cultural capital of New Zealand's North Island, Auckland is known as the “City of Sails” for its residents' love of boating.
-This seafaring city has hosted three America's Cup challenges, and its marinas are brimming with world-class yachts.
+Cultural capital of New Zealand’s North Island, Auckland is known as the “City of Sails” for its residents’ love of boating.
+This seafaring city has hosted three America’s Cup challenges, and its marinas are brimming with world-class yachts.
 In tree-lined Albert Park, flower beds and towering palms point the way to a cast-iron central fountain.
-The neoclassical Auckland War Memorial Museum chronicles the nation's history within its edifice-like walls.
-The observation deck of the Sky Tower offers breathtaking bird's-eye views of Auckland's cityscape.
+The neoclassical Auckland War Memorial Museum chronicles the nation’s history within its edifice-like walls.
+The observation deck of the Sky Tower offers breathtaking bird’s-eye views of Auckland’s cityscape.

 Straddling a narrow isthmus on New Zealand’s North Island, Auckland enjoys a picturesque setting between two harbors: Waitematā and Manukau.
 This cosmopolitan city of outdoor enthusiasts is a vibrant marine hub.
 One of the great pleasures of exploring the city by foot is witnessing countless masts bobbing with the tide at the city’s marinas and jet-setting yacht clubs, and marveling at the many full-blown sails as they traverse glittering waters in the distance.